Metrics Bot: CEO Echo Results for June 2023

 Source information and notes on methodology:

-Media conversations were tracked and analysed globally with the help of the market-leading monitoring tool, Meltwater.
+Media conversations were tracked and analyzed globally with the help of the market-leading monitoring tool, Meltwater.
 All content is in German and/or English and publicly accessible across websites, forums, and social media.
 The text and content of the CEO Echo are generated automatically by the .companion metrics bot.

 Excellence Forum ranks the media visibility of CEOs in five categories: